JuanLyons/Visual_question_answering_project/README.md

 ## Dataset

-The test dataset is in the next path:
+The test dataset is in the next path in BCV002:
 ```
 /home/nandradev/ProyectoAML/Metodo/ProyectoAML/test
 ```
 The other sets of the datasets are not requiered due to the code is made to do it by itself.
-It can be used the datasets huggingface library to load the dataset.
+It is possible to use the datasets HuggingFace library to load the dataset..

 To acces to a image you have to use the following format "number.jpg" where the number correspond to the name of the image.

 ## Model weigths

-The best model weigth are in the following path:
+The best model weigth are in the following path in BCV002:
 ```
 /home/nandradev/ProyectoAML/Metodo/ProyectoAML/CLIP_ViT-B32_concat_nl1_hd1024_BCELoss_w40.pth
 ```